pchilate/Book_Store_Management_System/README.md

 Project Title = "BOOK STORE MANAGEMENT SYSTEM"
 Team = Pratik P. Chilate

-Objective:--- The "Book Store management system " is database driven appication base on python and mysql. the object of this project is the abilty to a customer to creata their
+Objective:--- The "Book Store management system " is database driven appication base on python and mysql. the objective of this project is the abilty to a customer to create their
               account, and purchase books of their choice. more functionallites are listed below.

 functionalities:----- 1.
 Create Account